Selection mechanisms in front invasion: Linear marginal stability

 The sign of $\mathcal{D}$ compares the size of the linear frequency $\alpha+\omega$ to the size of the forcing $\gamma$.
 Heuristically, large linear frequency favors oscillations, while large $\gamma$ favors locking, zero frequency.
 Case 2 then reflects locking of the leading edge into the periodic forcing, while Case 1 implies oscillatory detuning by $\alpha$ and $\omega$ and suggests the creation of non-$(1:2)$-resonant oscillations.

-\textbf{Mode competition, resonant and anomalous spreading.} Until now, $\gamma$ effectively favored the real part of the amplitude, breaking the gauge invariance and attempting to lock to this real, in-phase oscillation.
+\textbf{Example 5: Mode competition, resonant and anomalous spreading.} In the previous example, $\gamma$ effectively favored the real part of the amplitude, breaking the gauge invariance and attempting to lock to this real, in-phase oscillation.
 More complicated competition arises when including higher-order terms and simultaneous effects of other resonances.
-For simplicity, we focus here on the real-coefficient setting, introducing however differences in diffusivities between the in-phase and anti-phase modes,
+This example will illustrate the robust presence of a double double root that results in wave equation type dynamics in the leading edge illustrated in the center-right and right panel of Figs.~\ref{f:instability_pdr} and~\ref{f:instability_pdr_dns}.